Backpacking Europe is at the top of many bucket lists. But how exactly do you start planning such a big trip with so many variables?

 Tip #1 – Flashpack Using Budget Airlines

-While there is still something romantic about taking a train across Europe, the beauty of backpacking through Europe in 2020 is that there are plenty of budget airlines for you to use to whip around the continent quickly and cheaply.
+While there is still something romantic about taking a train across Europe, the beauty of backpacking through Europe is that there are plenty of budget airlines for you to use to whip around the continent quickly and cheaply.

 Sure, it’ll cost you an arm and a leg if you want to check a bag, but chances are it’ll still be less than if you chose a standard airline.

-Not to mention, if you play your cards right and are flexible with your dates, sales on budget airlines mean you can get flights for just a $10-20 bucks (especially if you don’t wait to book last minute).
+Not to mention, if you play your cards right and are flexible with your dates, sales on budget airlines mean you can get flights for just $10-20 bucks (especially if you don’t wait to book last minute).

 On that note, if you’re looking at other modes of public transportation, then I recommend checking out individual train tickets or bus passes.

-While a month-long Eurail pass is definitely a way to ride in style, it’s debatable if it’s actually a bargain as, unless you use it every couple days, you’re probably not going to get any bang for your buck.
+While a month-long Eurail pass is definitely a way to ride in style, it’s debatable if it’s actually a bargain as, unless you use it every couple of days, you’re probably not going to get any bang for your buck.

 Tip #2 – Cook for Yourself

-In general, eating out in Europe isn’t cheap – or, it’s certainly not as cheap as Asia or Central America.
+In general, eating out in Europe isn’t cheap – or, it’s certainly not as cheap as in Asia or Central America.

 So, to help you travel through Europe on a budget, I highly recommend staying at accommodations where you can cook like a local.